Batterii/fixture-riveter/docs/guide/defining-fixtures.md

 f.attr("sequence", () => "12345")
 ```

 The library was initially written to only support explicit definitions, but has since gained implicit definition functionality.
-I will be using a mix of both throughout the rest of the guide; neither is preferred, both are acceptable.
+The rest of the guide will use a mix of both throughout; neither is preferred, both are acceptable.

 ## Dependent attributes

 Attributes can be defined with references to other attributes, even when they are defined out of order:

 ```typescript